reverb-app/reverb/workers/README.md

 # Reverb - Graphile Workers Server

-This server hosts [Graphile Worker](https://worker.graphile.org/) runners that are responsible for managing your Postgres job queue and processing your application's **Reverb jobs**.
-These include jobs triggered by events, cron, or steps within the **Reverb step functions** you've defined in your codebase.
+This server hosts [Graphile Worker](https://worker.graphile.org/) runners that are responsible for managing your Postgres job queue and processing your application's **Reverb workflows**.
+These include workflows triggered by events, cron, or steps within the **Reverb step functions** you've defined in your codebase.

 ## Install